 The range of colours that the several factories now offer has expanded to include blue-and-white, and also white, brown and bright blue monochromes, but the core of modern Chiang Mai production remains the traditional delicate green – cracked celadon.
 Remember, when going to Chiang Mai, ask for a Celadon factory, you won’t regret of coming back loaded with packages!

 Bencharon ware ( or Benjaron)

-Now, again a tip for those who are interested in etymology, The name Bencharon is from Sanskrit ( from which Thai script derives) and refers to the five colors commonly used for its elaboration : red, yellow, green, blue and black; although today some designs use up to eight colors and there is a variety which adds gold, particularly to the rims of bowls or cups.
+Now, again a tip for those who are interested in etymology.
+Dawn F. Rooney, a scholar and art historian specialist, explains that ‘ the name of Bencharon derives from two Sanskrit words- panch ( five) and rong (colour)- and relates to the number of colours used on a single piece: red, yellow, green, blue and black.
+However, not always is five as it differs from three to eight .There is a variety which adds gold, particularly to the rims of bowls or cups, named ‘Lai Nam Thong‘.

 Bencharon wasn’t and it is not a cheap ware, and one of the reasons for this is that it requires several firings, because the coloured enamels must be added over the glaze one color each time.
 We were privileged witness of this, when visiting a small hand -made celadon factory during one of our trips.

 The main motifs, set against backgrounds of vine and other vegetable patterns, were mainly praying divinities and mythological beasts such as lions, the mythological half human, half bird Kohinoor and Kinaree ( male and female) and the Garuda .